-Net lending/borrowing
+Net lending/(borrowing)

-Shows the financing requirement of the Government over a one-year period.
-It is measured as the net operating balance less the net acquisition of non-financial assets.
+This measures the net financing requirement of the government over a one-year period.
+It is measured as the net operating balance excluding non-cash items such as depreciation less the net acquisition of non-financial assets.